Local Tourism

 Occasion of 5 days of Diwali

-The third day is the main Diwali day which involves worshiping Goddess Lakshmi to enjoy her birth from the churning of the ocean.
+This day main Diwali day which involves worshiping Goddess Lakshmi to enjoy her birth from the churning of the ocean.
 In West Bengal, Odisha and Assam, this day is also celebrated as ‘Kali Puja’.

 Bhai Dooj